OrangoMango/HandwrittenDigitsRecognizer/README.md

 * Download the MNIST training images from [here](http://yann.lecun.com/exdb/mnist/train-images-idx3-ubyte.gz)
 * Download the MNIST training labels from [here](http://yann.lecun.com/exdb/mnist/train-labels-idx1-ubyte.gz)
 * Compile the neural network file: `javac NeuralNetwork.java`
-* Compile the JavaFX file: `javac --add-modules $FX_PATH --add-modules javafx.controls HandRecognizer.java` were `$FX_PATH` contains the path of your lib folder in the javafx installation directory.
+* Compile the JavaFX file: `javac --module-path $FX_PATH --add-modules javafx.controls HandRecognizer.java` were `$FX_PATH` contains the path of your lib folder in the javafx installation directory.
 * (optional) Train the model: `java NeuralNetwork.java`
-* Run the JavaFX application: `java --add-modules $FX_PATH --add-modules javafx.controls HandRecognizer`
+* Run the JavaFX application: `java --module-path $FX_PATH --add-modules javafx.controls HandRecognizer`

 # Instructions
 * Draw a number on the left (left mouse button) and the network will tell you what number it is and the confidence.